krabberod/bios3010-unix-linux/Exercises/Exercise_2_folder_structure.md

     - ```rm``` - rm files and directories (Careful!
 There is no trashcan on saga.
 Removed items will be lost forever)
     - about wildcards

-When you are done you can go to [Exercise 3](Exercises/Exercises_3_first_cmds.md)
+When you are done you can go to [Exercise 3](Exercises/Exercise_3_cmds.md)

 ### For those who want to learn more (not part of curriculum)
-This video explains some of the folders commonly found on linux computers for those who are particularly interested (for those who are interested).
+This video explains some of the folders commonly found on linux computers for those who are particularly interested.
 [DorianDotSlash - Linux File System/Structure Explained!](https://youtu.be/HbgzrKJvDRw)